 The “standard” lash look that we can see here is pretty simple.
 It’s a lot of length and separation, with not a lot of volume.
 The lashes aren’t too long to the point that they look unnatural, and the lack of volume adds to the whole “babyface” concept that we all love here in Korea.

 To get this look, you first want to make sure you curl your lashes really well!
 For the best curl, start from the roots of your lashes and keep pumping the curler as you move your hand down, not up.
 After you have a flawless curl, apply one or two coats of mascara from a skinny wand.
 Innisfree’s Skinny Waterproof Microcara Mascara is a super popular choice in Korea for these looks.
 If you can’t get the Korea version, NYX’s The Skinny Mascara is a great dupe as well.
 One or two swipes will be just enough, but make sure you really focus on getting each lash!

 If you want just a little bit more volume in your lashes without going all-out, you might want to take a little inspo from Nana.
 Out of all the active idols these days, Nana probably has the heaviest mascara look, which really isn’t a ton.
 To get her look, you’d follow the same steps of curling your lashes really well, but this time when you swipe through with your mascara, you want to really focus in on the roots.

-For more volumized lashes, go for mascaras with an hourglass shape, and it should ideally have fiber bristles, not plastic ones.
-Plastic bristles don’t really tend to give as much volume as you’d get with the fiber ones, unless they’re from a lot higher brands.
+For more volumized lashes, go for mascaras with an hourglass shape.
+It should ideally have fiber bristles, not plastic ones.
+Plastic bristles don’t really tend to give as much volume as you’d get with the fiber ones unless they’re from a lot higher brands.
 The L’Oreal Paris Voluminous Lash Paradise Waterproof Mascara is a great one, but there’s a lot more!